qst0/42_Subjects/README.md

-# All subjects of 42 School (Paris)
+# All subjects of 42 School

 __All these subjects are the exclusive property of 42 School.__<br />
 Any reproduction, use outside the school context of 42 or without authorization is prohibited and may be treated as copyright infringement.
+These have been forked from Binary-hackers, all links will head back that way too.

 __If you want to see corrections files for these projects, go [HERE](https://github.com/Binary-Hackers/42_Corrections).__